maslychm/multicore_programming/Assignments/assignment_2/ReadMe.txt

     if NO, replace with NEW NODE
     if YES, go back to step

+atomics:
+    ptr * head
+    int numOps
+    int size

+    operators ++ and -- act as atomics if a variable is defined as an atomic variable

 Both Push and Pop operations will only succeed with adding/removing an element IF in the time they are doing it, there was no change of the head.
 This guarantees correcness.